jstolarek/skye-dsh/doc/roadmap.md

 Open questions, ideas, further steps and other TODOs
 ====================================================

-  * Create a data type that attaches where-provenance to a type.
-This type will be isomorphic to a tuple but with a hidden constructor, which will prevent user from forging provenance.
-I might need to write QA instances by hand.
-    I definitely do not want a smart constructor.

   * Experiment with polymorphic keys, ie. keys that are not necesarilly integers.
 At the moment DSH can't derive instances of QA for polymorphic types but it I write them by hand this might work.